sbme-tutorials/sbe201-final-project-team20/README.md

 - Re-modifying Menu.hpp to fit with the knapsack algorithm and building more functions to make the file easier to use and to understand.

-- Test the knapsack and successfully run a test on it.
+- Test the knapsack and successfully run it.

 - Finally building up the application.